-Capture summer in a jar with this Homemade Strawberry Jam made from fresh, ripe strawberries, sugar, and lemon juice and no preservatives.
+Capture summer in a jar with this Homemade Strawberry Jam canning recipe made with fresh, ripe strawberries, sugar, and lemon juice with no preservatives.

 If you’ve never tried canning anything before, please (I’m begging you) educate yourself on the correct procedure before you start.
 It is imperative to properly sterilize your jars and to use an approved canning recipe.